Trade experts laud reopening of land borders, seek simplification of procedures

-Pundits have praised the President’s announcement to fully reopen the land borders, emphasizing the benefits to traders who conduct businesses along and across Ghana’s borders.
+Pundits have praised the President’s announcement to fully reopen the land borders, emphasising the benefits to traders who conduct businesses along and across Ghana’s borders.

 However, this comes with continued apprehension over the lingering impediments to which exist across the transit corridors and borders of Ghana and her West African neighbours.